 Push one end of a long yarn tail through the eye of a tapestry needle.
 Now insert the needle through the project from the right side to the wrong side.
 Repeat with the other yarn tail.
 Both yarn tails should be on the wrong side of the work.

 2. Sew the Yarn Tails to the Hat

->

-> Pull on the tails so that the pom pom is secure on the right side.
-Then begin sewing one tail securely to the hat: Go back up to the right side, sew through the pom pom, and come back through the wrong side.
-You'll want to sew the tail through the loop that holds the pom pom together, to really secure it.
+Pull on the tails so that the pom pom is secure on the right side.
+Then begin sewing one tail securely to the hat: Go back up to the right side, sew through the pom-pom, then come back through the wrong side.
+You'll want to sew the tail through the loop that holds the pom-pom together to really secure it.

->

-> Repeat this process with the other tail, then weave in the loose ends with the tapestry needle.
+Repeat this process with the other tail, then weave in the loose ends with the tapestry needle.

->

-> Tip: You can knot your pom pom yarn tails together to make sure they don't fall off.
+You can knot your pom-pom yarn tails together to make sure they don't fall off.
 If you're totally against knots in your projects, just be sure your sewing is secure.